How IKEA’s Plastic Bags Stand Up to Name-Brand Ones

 Is there anything IKEA doesn’t make?
 From sleek kitchen utensils to bakeware, the furniture superstore has so much more than, well, furniture.
 I’ve known this for years and never get too surprised when I see new stuff from IKEA.
 (Excited, yes, but never shocked.
 It’s more like: Oh, of course IKEA makes whole-grain rice packets!)

-And yet, I was surprised the first time I realized that IKEA offers plastic sandwich and freezer bags.
-What's next?
+And yet I was surprised last year, when I realized that IKEA offers plastic sandwich and freezer bags.
+What’s next?
 Olive oil and aluminum foil?
 But were these baggies any good?
-I recently bought a bunch and tested them out.
+I bought a bunch and tested them out.

 Comparing IKEA Freezer Bags to Name-Brand Bags